PasseiDireto/text-processing/README.md

 # text-processing

-Basic text processing and keyword extraction for Brazilian Portuguese.
+Basic text processing and keyword extraction for Portuguese, Spanish and English.